DFID/dfid-results-estimates/README.md

 * Finally we read in some accessory data which help in the processing.

-* A metadata file is also included in `data/` that explains each of the variables in each dataset.
+* In terms of data, this project is small and all of the above datasets, required to run this pipeline, are provided in `data/`.
+A metadata file is also included that explains each of the variables in each dataset.

 ### 2. Tidying and Filtering
 * First, department data are tidied, the multilateral data are joined, and some columns are added from the lookup.